 - Level Requirement: The minimum number of Codestones which need to be attached to your Neopet. - Timing: The phase/time in which a card can be played or an effect can be activated.
 (Ex: "During the Battle Phase", "When your opponent plays a Legend", etc).
-(Note: Many cards do not have specific timing) - Condition: The game state requirements which must be met to play a card.
+(Note: Many cards do not have specific timing) - Additional Cost: Additional costs are conditions that must be met to put certain effects into the gueue.
+Additional costs are indicated by text preceding a semi-colon.